tryphe/trader/README.md

 FAQS
 ----
-**What is this madness?**

-Trader is a bot that manages a set of ping pong positions while working within the confines of exchange limits.
-These limits can include a maximum number of orders, minimum price, maximum price, etc. Trader can also make one-time, maker or taker orders, with an optional timeout.

 **What the bot is NOT**

 The bot doesn't read charts.
 It also doesn't have persistence yet (coming soon).